shutaozh/data_augmenter_with_CGAN/README.md

 # data_augmenter_with_CGAN
-Code for paper: Progressive RSS Data Augmenter with Conditional Adversarial Networks
+Source Code and dataset for paper: Progressive RSS Data Augmenter with Conditional Adversarial Networks

 1. Train model